Martin-Rudolph/cuDebye/README.md

 **Wrong atom numbers specified for the subgroups and false ordering of the positions will result in false diffraction patterns.**

 ### Check your Parameters
+In the cmd prompt you can check if all parameters were read correct:

 ![Atomic Scattering Factors](/images/cmd_Para.PNG)

+### Too complicated -> Try xyz2deb